 Statements Fact or Opinion 1 Bell's construction has launched a new development.
 Fact 2 The views from River View development are spectacular.
 Opinion 3 The Shimna River flows through the valley.
 Fact 4 The village of Castlemore is beautiful.
-Opinion 5 The younger generation is spoilt for choice with a variety of activities to choose from.
+Opinion 5 The younger generation is spoilt for choice.
 Opinion 6 The village of Castlemore is close to Newcastle.
 Fact 7 Having a variety of activities to choose from means you can create a beautiful rural lifestyle.
 Opinion 8 The village hall hosts martial arts.
 Fact 9 The development consists of detached, semi- detached, three and four bedroom houses.
 Fact 10 Many buyers will be interested in the River View development in the years ahead.
 Opinion